yuanshunning/pickit-docs/docs/quick-start/whats-in-the-box.rst

 **Optionally**

-These items can be ordered as options on the Pick-it system.
+These items can be ordered as options on the Pickit system.
 Please contact our `Sales team <mailto:sales@pickit3d.com>`__ if you would like to buy one of these options.